ORNL/cpp-proposals-pub/D1673/blas_interface.md

 matrix-matrix operations.
 The level coincides with the number of nested loops in a naïve sequential implementation of the operation.
 Increasing level also comes with increasing potential for data reuse.
+The BLAS traditionally lists computing a Givens rotation among the BLAS 1 operations, even though it only operates on scalars.

 --*end note]*